25Nov

 That’s where scaling LQA intelligently makes all the difference.

-What Does LQA Actually Check?
+What Does Localization Quality Assurance (LQA) Actually Check?

 • Linguistic accuracy: Is grammar, spelling, and terminology on point?